The TL;DR* of this article

 Measurement leaders are over 2x as likely as their measurement-challenged counterparts to invest in automation and machine learning technologies to drive activities.

-By honing your measurement practices, you can help increase your insight into what’s happening along the buyer’s journey, empowering you to automate more and improve the overall experience for your buyer and your team.
+By honing your measurement practices, you can help increase your insight into what’s happening along the buyer’s journey, thereby empowering you to automate more and improve the overall experience for your buyer and your team.

 Your Customer Journey Map is Your Gateway to Improving Sales